internnos/multisig-wallet/README.md

-2. List must be stored on `memory` or on the blockchain a.k.a `storage`
+2. `list` must be stored on `memory` or on the blockchain a.k.a `storage`.

+3. `mapping` doesn't have length.
+Unlike python where we can directly iterate on `dict`, solidity behaves differently.